 Since the injuries resulted in permanent disabilities, it would affect Lisa Marie Hermann’s quality of life and her ability to continue working.
 Due to this, the county further agreed to deposit a million dollars at an annuity firm, which they will release to Lisa Marie Hermann in monthly installments over 25 years.

-The motorcycle rider, Vanjaymes Tonies, also went on to sue the county, and, as expected, the county decided to settle this too outside the courts.
+The motorcycle rider, Vanjaymes Tonies, also sued the county, and, as expected, the county decided to settle this outside the courts.

-You may believe that all motorcycle accidents are worth millions from this real-life incident, considering how vulnerable motorcyclists are to injuries.
+Considering how vulnerable motorcyclists are to injuries, you may believe that all motorcycle accidents are worth millions from this real-life incident.
 Is this true?

 It depends on many factors, but the most important one is the severity of the injuries incurred in the accident.
 The 2007 incident described earlier was a case of severe head and neck injuries to Lisa Marie Hermann, causing permanent disabilities and affecting her ability to work.
 Due to her injuries, the county paid the plaintiff $3 million in damages.